tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 400 error.
 Note that this can lead to failures in the event of Issuer Origin Name Key rotation; see {{privacy-considerations}} for considerations.

-The Attester finally checks to ensure that the TokenRequest.request_key is valid for the given Client Key; see {{client-anon-issuer-origin-id}} for verification details.
+The Attester finally validates the Client's stable mapping request as described in
-If the index is invalid, the Attester rejects the request with an HTTP 400 error.
+{{attester-anon-issuer-origin-id}}.
+If this fails, the Attester MUST return an HTTP 400 error to the Client.

 If the Attester accepts the request, it will look up the state stored for this Client.
 It will look up the count of previously generate tokens for this Client using the same